runcycles/.github/profile/README.md

 They loop.
 They retry.
 They fan out across tools and models.
-They keep running after partial failure.
+They continue after partial failure.
-They create costs and side effects that are hard to predict in advance.
+They create costs and side effects that are difficult to predict in advance.

 Traditional controls such as rate limits, timeouts, and quotas help manage **velocity**.